In Exercises 5–8, identify the class width, class midpoints, and ... | Channels for Pearson+

 Class Midpoint

-The class midpoint is the value that lies in the middle of a class interval and is calculated by averaging the upper and lower boundaries of that class.
-For instance, the midpoint for the age range 20-29 is (20 + 29) / 2 = 24.5.
-This value is often used in statistical calculations, such as finding the mean of grouped data.
+The class midpoint is the value that lies in the middle of a class interval and is calculated by averaging the upper and lower boundaries of that interval.
+For instance, for the class 100-199, the midpoint is (100 + 199) / 2 = 149.5.
+Class midpoints are useful for summarizing data and performing further statistical analysis, such as calculating the mean.

 Recommended video: